Abdoul84/Panda-CityPy/README.md

 PyCitySchools

+Context:

-Well done!
-Having spent years analyzing financial records for big banks, you've finally scratched your idealistic itch and joined the education sector.
-In your latest role, you've become the Chief Data Scientist for your city's school district.
-In this capacity, you'll be helping the  school board and mayor make strategic decisions regarding future school budgets and priorities.
+Help the school board and mayor make strategic decisions regarding future school budgets and priorities.

+Task:
-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your responsibility is to aggregate the data to and showcase obvious trends in school performance.
+•	Analyze the district-wide standardized test results (every student's math and reading scores and various information on the schools they attend).

-Your final report should include each of the following:
+•	Aggregate the data to and showcase prominent trends in school performance.

 ### District Summary

-* Create a high level snapshot (in table form) of the district's key metrics, including:
+* Created a snapshot (in table form) of the district's key metrics, including:
   * Total Schools
   * Total Students
   * Total Budget